 2025 NFL playoff picture: AFC, NFC seedings, schedule, UK times and how to watch on road to Super Bowl LX at Levi's Stadium in California

-The Denver Broncos, Seattle Seahawks and Los Angeles Rams are the first three teams to clinch NFL playoff berths, who will follow over the final weeks of the regular season?; watch Super Bowl LX from Levi's Stadium, Santa Clara live on Sky Sports NFL on Sunday, February 8
+The Chicago Bears and San Francisco 49ers both saw their NFL playoff places confirmed on Sunday night, with just two spots left in the NFC; watch Super Bowl LX from Levi's Stadium, Santa Clara live on Sky Sports NFL on Sunday, February 8

 Which teams have reached the 2025 NFL playoffs?
 Who is still in the hunt?
 We look at the current standings on the road to Super Bowl LX in Santa Clara, California...